DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 You see in the first case we added the new property first and then renamed it.

-In the second case we tried to rename it first. but it was not available yet, as the node Transformator `AddProperty` came after `OverridePropertyName`
+In the second case we tried to rename it first. but it was not available yet, as the node Transformer `AddProperty` came after `OverridePropertyName`

 So keep that in mind when chaining transformations.